ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/chrome-os-systems-supporting-android-apps/index.md

 title: Chrome OS Systems Supporting Android Apps
 ---

+## Current status

+**Unless specified elsewhere, all devices that launched in or after 2019 support Android Apps.**

+## Historical notes

 Google Play Store and Android apps are available on many Chrome OS devices since launching in 2016.
 To learn more about what we launched in 2016, check out [this blog post](https://blog.google/products/chromebooks/the-google-play-store-coming-to/).

-The Chromebooks, Chromeboxes, and Chromebases that were launched before 2019 that are able to install Android apps are listed below.
-Unless specified elsewhere, all devices that have launched in or after 2019 will support Android Apps.
-Roll-out of Android Apps is done on a device-per-device basis as it is dependent on a number of factors including the hardware platform that the device is based on and each device must be [compatible with Android](https://source.android.com/compatibility/).
-While we won't be able to bring Android apps to every Chromebook ever made, we're continuing to evaluate more devices and we'll update this list as new devices are added.
-Even if your Chromebook isn't on the list below, it will continue to get other new features and improvements.
+Roll-out of Android Apps is done on a device-per-device basis.
+It depends on a number of factors, including the hardware platform that the device is based on, and each device must be [compatible with Android](https://source.android.com/compatibility/).
+While we won't be able to bring Android apps to every Chromebook ever made, we're continuing to evaluate more devices.

 To learn how to install Android apps on supported Chromebooks, [click here](https://support.google.com/chromebook/answer/7021273).

+The Chromebooks, Chromeboxes, and Chromebases **that were launched before 2019** that are able to install Android apps are listed below.
+Unless specified elsewhere, all devices that launched in or after 2019 support Android Apps.

 <table>
 <tr>